vivek-ksinghg/wanderlust/README.md

 # Installation
 1. Clone the repository

     git clone :

     cd wanderlust

-2. Install Dependencies
+3. Install Dependencies

     npm install

-3. Set up environment variables: Create a .env file in the root directory and add the following:
+5. Set up environment variables: Create a .env file in the root directory and add the following:

     CLOUD_NAME=<your cloud name>

     CLOUD_API_KEY=<your secrete cloud api key>

     CLOUD_API_SECRET=<your cloud api secrete>

     ATLAS_KEY=<your atlas key>

     ATLASDB_URL=<your atlasDB_url >

-4. Run the Application
+6. Run the Application

     npm run start

-5. Open your web browser and visit: http://localhost:8080 to access the wanderlust application.
+7. Open your web browser and visit 👉 : http://localhost:8080 to access the wanderlust application.

 # Contributing